serverless/components/README.md

 Aside from using Serverless Components via the CLI you can also use the Framework programmatically.

 Different commands are available via an exposed API.

-Working with Serverless Components programmatically is as easy as:
+You can use an existing Serverless Components project by providing the `projectPath` option or you can define the structure of your `serverless.yml` file on the fly using the `serverlessFileObject` option:

 ```js
 const path = require('path')